MolSSI-Education/cpp_programming/01-11-pytest.md

 ### Pytest Parametrize

 For our `calculate_distance` function we have only tested two conditions so far.
 This is not very complete, and we may be missing testing edge cases.
-You may think of writing another test where you change the values which you input into the calculation, or do a calculation with periodic boundaries.
+You may think of writing another test where you change the values which you input into the calculation, or do multiple calculations with periodic boundaries.
 This is definitely something you can do, but `pytest` has a feature which makes it easy to run a test with multiple inputs/values - the `parametrize` mark.

 > ## Edge and Corner Cases
 >